 - Accommodations are not retroactive.

-- You must request accommodations each semester by completing an Accommodation Request Form and discussing the request with a Program Specialist.
+- You must request accommodations each semester by completing a Service Request Form and discussing the request with a Program Specialist.

 Examples of accommodations that can be granted if specifically justified by documentation include: